Collate(3) User Contributed Perl Documentation Collate(3)

 By default, CJK unified ideographs are ordered in Unicode codepoint

-order, but those in the CJK Unified Ideographs block are lesser
+order, but those in the CJK Unified Ideographs block are less than

 In the CJK Unified Ideographs block: